infonl/dimpact-zaakafhandelcomponent/CONTRIBUTING.md

 ## License

+The license information for this project can be found in [LICENSE.md](LICENSE.md).
 We use [SPDX](https://spdx.dev/) license identifiers in source code files.

 When adding a new source code file or modifying an existing one as a Lifely/INFO developer, please update the `SPDX` license identifier accordingly: